 Rights Under Federal Nursing Home Reform Act

 Residents in Long-Term Care facilities are guaranteed specific rights under the federal 1987 Nursing Home Reform Law.
-These include rights to privacy, confidentiality regarding personal affairs, right to make independent choices, personal decisions, to private, unrestricted communication with visitors of one's choosing, to be free from all forms of abuse and restraints.
+These include rights to privacy, confidentiality regarding personal affairs, right to make independent choices, personal decisions, private, unrestricted communication with visitors of one's choosing, and free from all forms of abuse and restraints.
 While sex is not specifically mentioned, you see it generally falls in these guidelines.